Minnie Mouse: Wizards of Mickey

-Voice
+Voice actors

-Minnie was first voiced by Walt Disney, who was also the original voice of Mickey Mouse.
+Minnie Mouse was first voiced by Walt Disney, who was also the original voice of Mickey Mouse.

-Marjorie Ralston, a Disney inker who joined the animation team as Disney's thirteenth employee, voiced her in the 1929 short Wild Waves, but did not further pursue the role out of shyness.
-Then, from 1930 until 1939, Minnie was voiced by Marcellite Garner.
-Then from 1941 to 1942, and on the radio program, The Mickey Mouse Theater of the Air, she was voiced by Thelma Boardman.
-Shirley Reed voiced Minnie in Two-Gun Mickey expect the end.
-Following this, from 1942 to 1952, Ruth Clifford provided the character's voice.
-Leone LeDoux voices Minnie from 1937 to 1939 and again between 1946 to 1950.
+Marjorie Ralston, a Disney inker who joined the animation team as Disney's thirteenth employee, voiced Minnie in The Barn Dance, Mickey's Choo-Choo and Wild Waves, but did not further pursue the role out of shyness.
+Gloria Narath voiced Minnie in The Plowboy and The Barn Dance.
+From 1929 up until 1941, Minnie was voiced by Marcellite Garner.
+Carol Tevis, Bernice Hansen and Shirley Reed voiced her in guest radio appearances.
+From 1936 to 1939 and 1946 to 1950, Minnie was voiced by Leone LeDoux.
+From 1941 to 1942 and on the radio program, The Mickey Mouse Theater of the Air, she was voiced by Thelma Boardman.
+Boardman also voiced her in the short Mickey's Birthday Party in 1942.
+Shirley Reed voiced Minnie in Two-Gun Mickey except the end.
+Following this, from 1950 to 1952, Ruth Clifford provided the character's voice.
 Janet Waldo voiced Minnie in the 1974 Disneyland record album, An Adaptation of Dickens' Christmas Carol, Performed by The Walt Disney Players.
+In the 1980s, choreographer Barnette Ricci voiced Minnie for live entertainment offerings in the parks, Disney on Ice shows, and live-action clips for television.
+Deborah Gates voiced Minnie for commercials, toys, and records in 1985-1987, including the album Totally Minnie.

-Minnie would go without any spoken dialogue until 1986, when Russi Taylor inherited the role, which she performed until her death in 2019 (her husband, Wayne Allwine, voiced Mickey from 1977 until his death in 2009); Taylor's voice is used in various TV series and theme parks via archival and posthumous dialogue.
-Kaitlyn Robrock officially took over as the new voice of Minnie, beginning with the Mickey Mouse Mixed-Up Adventures episode “Mickey’s Roommate/Minnie’s Bow-tel!”.
+In 1986, Russi Taylor inherited the role of Minnie, which she performed up until her death in 2019 (her husband, Wayne Allwine, voiced Mickey from 1977 up until his death in 2009).
+Taylor's voice is used in various TV series and theme parks via archival and posthumous dialogue.
+Kaitlyn Robrock officially took over as the new voice of Minnie, beginning with two Disney Jr. stop-motion Mickey Mouse shorts, Mickey Mouse and the Magical Snowy Holiday and Mickey Mouse and the Magical Holiday Bag, both released in November 2019.

-Robrock continues voicing Minnie in The Wonderful World of Mickey Mouse on Disney+ and onward.
+Robrock continues voicing Minnie in The Wonderful World of Mickey Mouse on Disney+.